 We have seen there are many new first-time mortgage choices available.
 But if you are a new home buyer, how do you know which is the best deal for you?

-The 30 year fixed rate mortgage constitutes the majority of the mortgage loans done in the United States.
+The 30-year fixed rate mortgage constitutes the majority of the first time mortgage loans done in the United States.
 The rate is fixed for 30-years, and the monthly principal and interest payments do not change.

 If you get a fixed rate mortgage, what you are getting is consistency and a guarantee: Your payment is not ever going to change in that 30 year period.
 This first-time home buyer mortgage is a good choice for people who like less risk and want consistency.

 The price for consistency is that you will pay a slightly higher rate.
-As of 2017, the rate for a 30-year mortgage for someone with 700 credit is about .75% higher than a comparable adjustable rate mortgage.
+In 2017, the rate for a 30-year mortgage for someone with 700 credit is about .75% higher than a comparable adjustable rate mortgage.

 Even though the rate is higher, the fixed rate loan accounts for 90% of mortgage loans in the US since 2010.